A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

-\paragraph{Tree representation:} The probabilistic execution for $\beta_{in}$ can be visualized as an infinite tree of configurations, where the tree nodes at level $t$ represent the configurations that might occur at time $t$ (with the given input execution).
+The probabilistic execution for $\beta_{in}$ can be visualized as an infinite tree of configurations, where the tree nodes at level $t$ represent the configurations that might occur at time $t$ (with the given input execution $\beta_{in}$).
 The configuration at the root of the tree is the initial configuration $C_0$.
 Each infinite branch of the tree represents an infinite execution of the network, and finite initial portions of branches represent finite executions.
-If $\alpha$ is a finite branch in the tree, then we can associate the probability $P(A(\alpha))$ with the node at the end of the branch; this is simply the probability of reaching the node during probabilistic operation of the network, using the inputs from $\beta_{in}$.
+Note that the same configuration can appear many times at different vertices of the tree.